microsoft/qsharp/katas/content/qubit/index.md

 - Superposition
 - Vector representation of qubit states
 - Dirac notation
-- Relative and Global Phase
+- Relative and global phase
 - `Qubit` data type in Q#
-- Visualizing Quantum State using `DumpMachine`
+- Visualizing the quantum state using `DumpMachine`

 **What you should know to start working on this Kata:**